 official portrait of Ronald Walters

 In his previous position as the Deputy Under Secretary for Finance and Planning/CFO, Mr. Walters was responsible for the formulation and execution of NCA’s budget, performance measurement and improvement, financial activities, and legislative and regulatory activities within NCA.
-He began his career with the Department of Veterans Affairs (VA) in 1985 as a budget analyst in the Controller’s office and held various other management positions during his tenure.
+He began his career with the VA in 1985 as a budget analyst in the Controller’s office and held various other management positions during his tenure.

 Mr. Walters received a Ph.D. in Political Science from The Johns Hopkins University (JHU) and a Master’s in Public Administration from George Washington University.
 He graduated magna cum laude and Phi Beta Kappa with a Bachelor of Arts from Georgetown University.
 He was a Rhodes Scholar finalist in Virginia.
 In 2019, he was named one of the “HillVets 100” individuals recognized for their work on behalf of Veterans.
 He received Presidential Rank Awards in 2017 (Distinguished) and 2010 (Meritorious).
-He was awarded the Secretary’s Meritorious Service Award in 2017.
+He was awarded the Secretary of VA’s Meritorious Service Award in 2017 and Exceptional Service Award in 2019.
 He was a finalist for the 2014 Samuel J. Heyman Service to America Medal in the Management Excellence category.
-Mr. Walters taught courses in American Government at the McCourt School of Public Policy at Georgetown University, JHU and Montgomery College.
-He is currently a Senior Lecturer at the University of Maryland (Baltimore County).
+He was also one of seven federal employees profiled in a series published by The Washington Post in 2024 and later in the book Who Is Government?

 Share this page